 The problem with Deliberate Practice, for improving at anything

 To be fair to the gurus, Ericsson himself says in the introduction to his book Peak: Secrets from the New Science of Expertise that the principles of deliberate practice “can be used by anyone who wants to improve at anything, even just a little bit”.
 Perhaps that’s true for individuals early on in their learning journeys.
-But the type of structured development that it supports won’t help those at a more advanced stage in their career, wanting to develop the type of executive-level mastery that this Series is concerned with.
-Ericsson himself knew this to be true:
+But the type of structured development that it supports won’t help those at a more advanced stage in their career.
+Something Ericsson himself knew to be true:

 Deliberate practice is defined as possible only in domains with a long history of well-established pedagogy [the study and practice of teaching].
 In other words, deliberate practice can only exist in fields like music and math and chess.
 K. Anders Ericsson lays out this narrow definition in Peak, and then does a cop-out, arguing that while he hasn’t studied practice outside of such domains, the ideas from deliberate practice may be applied to pedagogically less established fields.